ebzzry/ebzzry.github.io/src/words.md

   dirty garment, rather than with glitter and gold.<br>

-* When you don't give your best, and unfavorable results come out, you'll wonder what would have happened had you done your finest.
+* When you don’t give your best, and unfavorable results come out, you’ll wonder what would have happened had you done your finest.
 If, however, you gave your ace, then serene tranquility will fill the void, and not a single sliver of doubt will permeate your soul.<br>